 “That was not until the 1960s.
 There were always pep rallies and celebrations there, but the throwing of the toilet paper came later.”

 To what extent?
 Sure, OK, that’s a question.
-There were undoubtedly more “long fragile banners of victory” hung at Toomer’s during the celebration of 17-16 than any previous celebration; there were undoubtedly more people there with undoubtedly more to celebrate (heck, judging by the pictures, babies might have been made up there).
-So its certainly possible, and certainly reasonable to think that the sheer volume of the toilet paper and the sheer size of the crowd that day might’ve played some sort of special role in establishing the spectacle not just as a tradition but as a gameday must.
+There were undoubtedly more “long fragile banners of victory” hung at Toomer’s during the celebration of 17-16 than any previous celebration; there were undoubtedly more people there with undoubtedly more to celebrate.
+So it’s certainly possible, and certainly reasonable to think that the sheer volume of the toilet paper and the sheer size of the crowd that day might’ve played some sort of special role in establishing the spectacle not just as a tradition, but as a gameday must.

 But so far I haven’t found any corroborating source material or evidence along those lines—nor any Glom retrospective or Plainsman push for everyone to BYOR to Toomer’s after the game (and those asking us to believe that such a phenomenon was just an organic response to Henley’s smack talk are asking us to believe an awful lot).
 There was, however, an SGA campaign aiming to provide kazoos for all Auburn students to blow at the game.